8483/notes/topics/startupCopywritingGuide.md

 Online, print, radio, in person.
 Mobile, social media, website are not.
 These are channels.
 A medium is a pipe over which the message passes, not the environment in which the audience receives it.
 The medium may or may not impact the collateral on style.
-It usually doesn’t.
+It usually doesn't.

 # Style

 -   **Teaching** – Learn first, CTA later.
 CTA is "Please understand why you need this."
--   **The Straight Shot** – You describe what you have, why it’s the best and then deliver the CTA.
+-   **The Straight Shot** – You describe what you have, why it's the best and then deliver the CTA.
 The most common style.
 Use it when the customer is ready to buy and understands why he needs the product.
 It is often low key, as it points features and leaves the audience to take action.
--   **Laughter** – Use self-deprecating humor, ridicule the customers that don’t buy, a funny version of the scare tactic.
+-   **Laughter** – Use self-deprecating humor, ridicule the customers that don't buy, a funny version of the scare tactic.
 Use it when you know the audience, because it can backfire spectacularly.
 -   **Scare Tactic** – "Do this or bad stuff will happen".
-Use it when there’s more at stake than a sale.
-"Fasten your seat-belt", "Don’t drink and drive"…
+Use it when there's more at stake than a sale.
+"Fasten your seat-belt", "Don't drink and drive"…
 -   **Hard Sell** – "BUY NOW!
 LIMITED OFFER" The CTA is usually repeated between the reasons why to buy.

 # Evoke emotions